Toyota Aygo city car

 The new Toyota Aygo gets a bigger boot than the car it replaces

 The new Aygo is slightly longer than the model it replaces and, despite being lower, also offers improved headroom thanks to a double-bubble roof and front seats that have been lowered by 10mm.
 Boot space has increased by 29 litres against the old car – to offer 168 litres – and the Aygo also gets a decent-sized glovebox, as well as door bins big enough to swallow a 500ml bottle of water.
+The three-door model is £400 cheaper, but brings obvious drawbacks in terms of rear-seat access.

 Reliability & safety